gooddata/gooddata-ui/docs/ht_create_your_first_visualization.md

     ```
 4. Add simple KPI number by appending following lines somewhere in the `render()` method:
     ```javascript
-    // Use projectId and measure id from your project
+    // Use the project ID and measure ID from your project.
     <Kpi
       projectId="la84vcyhrq8jwbu4wpipw66q2sqeb923"
       measure="atSHqCtAePe4" />